 This paper presents and discusses the methods and tools we have used for the evaluation of this educational project, and more in particular for the assessment of whether it favours collaboration among students of individualistic tradition.
-Part of the data for this analysis comes from computer based tools that students use to fulfil the course requirements (BSCW event logs), while other data are collected by traditional means (formal observations, questionnaires).
+Part of the data for this analysis comes from computer based tools that students use to fulfil the course requirements (e-mail and a web shared workspace), while other data are collected by traditional means (formal observations, questionnaires).
 Here we will show how to prepare and process these data for its use with social network analysis (Scott, 2000), and qualitative research tools such as NudIST (QSR, 1997).
 Therefore, we will be able to combine information such as the actual interactions held among students and their own perception of collaboration, expressed in several questionnaires.